Introduction

 Pre-cleaning

 Before processing, the paddy needs to be cleaned using a grain cleaner and a vibrating screening machine.
-During harvesting and threshing, impurities like broken straw, soil, and stones can get mixed in.
-If these impurities are not removed, they can damage the rice processing machines.
+During harvesting and threshing, impurities like broken straw, soil, and stones can mix in.
+If you do not remove these impurities, they can damage the rice processing machines.

 Rice dehusking